Chicago Steakhouses: Rooted in history, reaching forward

 Chicago Local Expert

-In Chicago's world of restaurants, steakhouses are undoubtedly a favorite.
-The spread of choices across the city grid is overwhelming.
+The number of choices across the city grid is overwhelming.
 Perennial favorites like Chicago Cut Steakhouse and Gibson’s still require reservations made way in advance to score a coveted table.

-Chicago sports celebrities like Mike Ditka and Michael Jordan each has his own namesake steakhouse with impressive menus.
+And newcomers are frequent, including the stylish RPM Steak and III Forks, with its popular rooftop spot near Millennium Park.
 Creative chefs keep things exciting and fresh and they introduce unique ways to prepare their steaks like David Burke’s Primehouse does by dry-aging its meat in a Himalayan salt-tiled aging room.

-Other restaurants serving great steak fly just below the celebrity-status radar and steak aficionados like to keep them a secret because they don’t want to deal with the long wait times.
-Unfortunately for them, those in the know often like to share so South American joints like Tango Sur and their large generous portions are giving the classics relentless competition.
+Other restaurants serving great steak include South American joints like Tango Sur, and their large generous portions are giving the classics relentless competition.

 We all know it's not just about the steak and ambiance matters.
 Gibson's speakeasy layout is only missing a cloud of smoke floating over dinner booths and Mastro’s live entertainment adds yet another element to an already classy establishment.